2600hz/community-scripts/couchdb-dump-php/README.md

 ###PHP-based CouchDB Dump/Restore Utility

 This tool was originally authored by [Anton Bondar](https://github.com/zebooka).
-Additional work to support inline base64 attachements was sponsored by [CloudPBX Inc.](http://cloudpbx.ca) and authored by [Miralem Mehic](https://github.com/mickeyze).
+Additional work to support inline base64 attachments was sponsored by [CloudPBX Inc.](http://cloudpbx.ca) and authored by [Miralem Mehic](https://github.com/mickeyze).

 The original dump tool authored by zebooka included supported incremental backups.
-This made it much more feasible to add support to dump inline base64 attachements.
+This made it much more feasible to add support to dump inline base64 attachments.

-Although CouchDB's  `/_all_docs` function is more popular with DB backups that don't include attachements, this function doesn't support attachments.
+Although CouchDB's  `/_all_docs` function is more popular with DB backups that don't include attachments, this function doesn't support attachments.
 To download attachments, individual documents must be accessed.

 Rerence on CouchDB's  `/_all_docs` function [here ](http://docs.couchdb.org/en/latest/api/database/bulk-api.html)